Joe Vitale (musician): Joe Walsh

-Association with the Eagles
+Association with Eagles

-In 1975 Vitale's partner Walsh joined the Eagles and Vitale became part of the Eagles' touring band playing drums, keyboards, and singing backing vocals.
-The Walsh/Vitale song "Pretty Maids All in a Row" appears on the Eagles' album Hotel California (1976).
+In 1975 Vitale's partner Walsh joined Eagles and Vitale became part of the 90s Eagles' touring band playing drums, keyboards, and singing backing vocals.
+The Walsh/Vitale song "Pretty Maids All in a Row" appears on the Eagles' fifth studio album Hotel California (1976).
 He is also credited on The Long Run (1979) and the band's concert recording Eagles Live (1980).
-For Vitale's second solo album, Plantation Harbor, produced by Bill Szymczyk and also recorded in 1981, Don Felder appeared along with Walsh on guitars, and Stephen Stills co-wrote one of the songs.
+For Vitale's second solo studio album, Plantation Harbor, produced by Bill Szymczyk and also recorded in 1981, Don Felder appeared along with Walsh on guitars, and Stephen Stills co-wrote one of the songs.
 He continued to appear on Walsh solo albums in the early 1990s.

 Among the artists with whom Vitale has appeared are Outlaws (Hurry Sundown, 1977), Dan Fogelberg (Windows and Walls, 1984), Peter Frampton, John Entwistle (Too Late the Hero, 1981) and Zakk Wylde (Book of Shadows, 1996).

-In 2008 Vitale released Speaking in Drums.
+In December 2008, Vitale released his third and to date final solo Speaking in Drums.
 The album is a collection of eleven songs written and performed by Joe, his wife Susie and his son Joe Jr., among other guests.
-In 2008 he also released Backstage Pass, an autobiography written by his wife.
+In 2008 he also released Backstage Pass, a biography written by his wife.

-In 2012, Joe Vitale appeared on the album The Healing Song with self help singer/songwriter Joseph Vitale (same name, different artist).
+In 2012, Joe Vitale appeared on the studio album The Healing Song by author and spiritual teacher Joseph Vitale (same name, different artist).
 Included on the recording are fellow musicians Glenn Fukunaga on bass (Robert Plant), Daniel Barrett on guitar (Porterdavis) and Grammy-winning artist David Darling performing on cello.

 Vitale also wrote or co-wrote many songs with Joe Walsh.